e22m4u/js-trie-router/README.md

 that have higher priority over route hooks and are called first.

-- `preHandler` executes before calling each route handler
+- `preHandler` executes before each route handler
-- `postHandler` executes after calling each route handler
+- `postHandler` executes after each route handler

 Global hooks can be added using the `addHook` method of a router instance, where the first parameter